tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ~~~
 {: #tls-full title="Message flow for full TLS Handshake"}

-The handshake can be thought of as having three phases, indicated
+The handshake can be thought of as having three phases (indicated
-in the diagram above:
+in the diagram above):

 - Key Exchange: Establish shared keying material and select the
    cryptographic parameters.
 Everything after this phase is